Falmer Stadium at night, home of Brighton & Hove Albion FC

 History

 The Amex opened on 30 July 2011 with a friendly against Tottenham Hotspur.
-After years of struggle, Brighton finally had a proper home.
-Under various managers, the club climbed through the divisions.
-Chris Hughton achieved promotion to the Premier League in 2017, bringing top-flight football to the Amex for the first time.
+After 14 years of struggle, Brighton finally had a proper home, and attendances quickly tripled.
+Chris Hughton delivered promotion to the Premier League in 2017 — the club's first top-flight football for 34 years — and the Amex hosted Premier League football for the first time in August that year.

 Tickets & Tours